AlesSt/TinyMqtt/README.md

 - small memory footprint (very efficient topic storage)
 - long messages are supported (>127 bytes)
 - TinyMQTT is largely unit tested, so once a bug is fixed, it is fixed forever
+- Supports wired Ethernet connection instead of WiFi only (W5500 module tested others supported by stock https://github.com/arduino-libraries/Ethernet @ 2.0.1 library should work also )

 ## Limitations